petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-specific-tags-reference.md

 ## Making Images Editable

-Images use the same `data-lfr-editable-type` attribute as text, but with the `image` type, like this:
+Images use the same `data-lfr-editable-type` attribute as text, but with the `image` type.
+The `data-lfr-editable-id` must be a unique ID, like this example:

 ```html
 <img